 What Is Flocking?

 Flocking itself has a long history, but became popular in the 1950s when General Mills sold the Sno-Flok kit.
-The technique is most popular in areas that don’t get snow in the winter, such as the West Coast and Southeast U.S.
+The technique is most popular in areas that don’t get snow in the winter, such as the West Coast and Southern U.S.